weaveworks/weave/site/plugin.md

 * Supports only a single network (we create one named `weave` for you automatically)
 * Uses Weave's partition tolerant IPAM

+If you do create additional networks using the `weavemesh` driver, containers attached to them will be able to communicate with containers attached to `weave`; there is no isolation between those networks.

 ### `weave` driver

 * This runs in what Docker call "global scope"; requires a cluster store